McCloudS/subgen/README.md

 # Why?

 Honestly, I built this for me, but saw the utility in other people maybe using it.
 This works well for my use case.
 Since having children, I'm either deaf or wanting to have everything quiet.
 We watch EVERYTHING with subtitles now, and I feel like I can't even understand the show without them.
-I use Bazaar to auto-download, and gap fill with Plex's built-in capability.
+I use Bazarr to auto-download, and gap fill with Plex's built-in capability.
 This is for everything else.
 Some shows just won't have subtitles available for some reason or another, or in some cases on my H265 media, they are wildly out of sync.

 # What can it do?